Menu

 up-to-date information.

-Pay attention to the type hints.
-They aren’t just for show.
-The @tool decorator uses them to build the JSON schema that tells the LLM what each argument looks like.
-Drop the type hints, and the schema breaks.
+Pay close attention to the type hints on each parameter.
+They’re not just nice-to-have.
+The @tool decorator reads them to build the JSON schema that tells the LLM what each argument should look like.
+Leave them out, and the schema breaks.

-Tip: Write docstrings for the model, not for developers.
-Instead of “Fetches weather data from API,” write “Get the current weather for a city.
+Tip: Write docstrings for the LLM, not for fellow developers.
+Rather than “Fetches weather data from API,” write “Get the current weather for a city.
 Use this when the user asks about weather, temperature, or forecasts.”
-The LLM reads this text to decide when to reach for the tool.
+The model reads this text to decide *when* a tool is the right fit.

-Creating tools is only half the job.
-The LLM also needs to know they exist.
-That’s where .bind_tools() comes in — it attaches tool schemas to every request so the model can see what’s on the menu.
+Creating tools is just the first step.
+The LLM still doesn’t know they exist.
+That’s where .bind_tools() comes in — it attaches the tool schemas to every call so the model can see what’s on the table.

 python